MALTA INTERNATIONAL ARTS FESTIVAL

 Under the artistic direction of Michelle Castelletti

 Malta International Arts Festival (MIAF) seeks excellence in artistic integrity while reaching out to the community by aspiring in placing Malta on the world’s cultural map.
-This festival creates an environment whereby the want to aspire and thrive are constants factors from which experimentation, expressivity, innovation and celebration of art come from within.
-MIAF aims at leading Malta as the 2018 host of the European Capital of Culture through its forefront position on culture and arts experienced currently.
-MIAF aids in creating commissioned works of art, and in creating calls and platforms for interdisciplinary facets to artforms.
+This festival creates an environment whereby the want to aspire and thrive are constant factors from which expressivity and innovation are a celebration of art.